Design Values: Evolving Your System¶

 The Search Space API¶

-Design values define a "Search Space"—a mathematical boundary that an optimizer is allowed to explore.
+Design values define a "Search Space" which is a mathematical boundary that an optimizer is allowed to explore.
 Every design variable in your registry must provide three things:

 - A Name: To track the variable across trials.